TL;DR

 AI is good at clustering verbatim quotes from interviews into recurring patterns, mapping observed behaviors to Jobs-to-be-Done framing, and producing the “what doesn’t matter” section that most personas skip.
 It can also pattern-match decision criteria across interviewees and surface the consistent triggers — what’s happening in a user’s life when they go looking for your product.

 What AI cannot do: invent traits not present in your interviews.
-If you ran 2 interviews and ask for a persona, AI will gladly fabricate plausible-sounding details that aren’t grounded — and those fabrications get treated as data by the team.
-Feed transcripts or detailed notes from 5+ interviews; below that threshold, do more interviews first.
-AI also cannot tell you which segment is most worth optimizing for — that’s strategy, not pattern-matching.
+If you ran 2 interviews and ask for a persona, AI will fabricate plausible-sounding details that aren’t grounded, and those fabrications get treated as data by the team.
+JTBD researchers generally cite 8 to 12 interviews before patterns are stable enough to act on (User Interviews, 2026); treat 5 as a hard floor and below it do more interviews first.
+AI also cannot tell you which segment is most worth optimizing for.
+That’s strategy, not pattern-matching.

 A specific failure mode: AI tends to over-stuff personas with demographic details (age, location, job title) even when interviews showed those traits didn’t predict behavior.
 Tell it explicitly: “remove any trait that does not have a verbatim quote backing it, and explicitly include a ‘what does not matter’ section listing demographics that did NOT predict behavior.”